stormalf/porth/README.md

 1.0.8 fixing a bug about xref_program assigned before reference and adding -r parameter to run automatically after a successful compilation

 1.0.9 Be careful big restructuration passing from tuples to dictionary!
 Not sure to keep the AST tree sample (not sure that it can be useful).
 (Episode 4 just the beginning!)

+1.0.10 adding a new feature to the language : the memory.
+Issue with /usr/bin/ld: bin/mem1.o: relocation R_X86_64_32S against `.bss' can not be used when making a PIE object; recompile with -fPIE solved by adding -static to the gcc flags and ld flags